This backgammon online game is a fun browser-based version of backgammon.

-To begin, click the Small, Medium, or Large link or PLAY GAME button under the game picture at left.
+To begin, click the Small, Medium, or Large link or Very Large button under the game picture at left.
 This opens the game in a pop-up window.

 Move your backgammon checkers around to the other side of your home board.
 To win, bear all your checkers off the board before your opponent.